|

 administrative sanctions but shall not affect the validity of the

+marriage.
 Should only one

 of the contracting parties need parental consent or parental advice,